khan2a/telephony-mcp-server/README.md

 ## Tool Calling with MCP and LangChain

 - **LangChain** is a popular framework for developing applications powered by LLMs.
 It provides a collection of pre-built tools (called a Toolkit) that LLMs can use to interact with external systems.
-- **MCP** (Modular Command Platform) follows the same concept: it offers a collection of pre-built tools and a framework for writing new tools and handling function calling.
+- **MCP** (Model Context Protocol) follows the same concept: it offers a collection of pre-built tools and a framework for writing new tools and handling function calling.
 - Both frameworks allow LLMs to invoke tools, parse their outputs, and integrate the results into their responses.

 ## How This Works